bootladder/blog/jekyll/_posts/2018-04-07-backup-and-restore-in-case-of-emergency.md

 ---
 layout: post
-title: Cell Phone\:  Backup and Restore in Case of Emergency
+title: Cell Phone - Backup and Restore in Case of Emergency
 ---
 I dropped my phone and it stopped working.
 After a short existential crisis, I went to the screen repair place the next day.
 It was replaced in an hour,